Ada-C11/hotel/design-activity.md

 Changes that will need to be made to improve the design.

-Integrate BlockManager and ReservationsManager in one class.
+- Integrate BlockManager and ReservationsManager in one class.

-Determine the methods that belong to the Block class and take them out of the manager.
+    * I ended up with two classes (plus the template class that I will get rid of because all the functionality belongs to reservation manager and I don't need inheritance).

+    * I need to revisit the final design.
+The final reservation manager class will contain so many methods.
+It might be better if some functionality gets redistributed to another class.